LeftyBC/weebullet/README.md

 weebullet
 =========

-Weechat script to push notifications to Pushbullet
+Weechat script to push notifications to Pushbullet.

+Requires an API key from http://pushbullet.com and a recentish version of Weechat with Python support enabled.